-I had a meeting with a yellow Indian wasp recently that brought the fear of god into me.
-Though I am a fairly experienced in encounters with fearsome insects as I have my share of insect stings, bites and sprays during my childhood, but they were nothing compared to this one.
+I had a meeting with a yellow Indian wasp recently that brought the fear of God into me.
+Though I am a fairly experienced in encounters with fearsome insects as I have my share of insect stings, bites and sprays during my childhood to adulthood, but their experience was nothing compared to this one.

-It happened when I was enjoying a solo ride on my bike.
-I had just crossed busy suburbs and was leading a snarled traffic thanks only to a bike, the sun was setting on a cold Feb day and people were eager to head back home.
+It happened when I was enjoying a solo ride on my bike from Delhi to Dehradun.
+I had just crossed busy suburbs Meerut and was leading a snarled traffic thanks only to a bike, the sun was setting on a cold Feb day and people were eager to head back home.
 It was then I became aware of a moving object inside my visor closer to my left eye.
 It had come down from nowhere and it positioned towards the visor as if to enjoy the scenery passing by.
 I could manage to see that it was a yellow Indian wasp.

 It didn’t take me too long to realize the situation, I was nearing triple digits on the speedometer so jamming brakes in panic on a busy highway was out of the question.
 Next I thought to flip up the visor, but soon decided against it as opening the visor would let in a windblast and along with it the wasp will be pushed directly over my eye, an angry wasp near my eye a situation I wanted to avoid at all costs.